Are eggs bad for you, good for you, or somewhere in between?

 A lot of it has to do with thinking on cholesterol.
 A large egg contains about 185 mg of cholesterol.
 And since the American Heart Association (AHA) recommends a limit of 300 mg per day, they assumed if you ate two eggs and you’d exceed that limit.
 But the AHA assumed wrong.
 The body doesn’t work that way.

 You see, your body makes cholesterol.
 Lots of it, in fact.
 Every day you produce between 1 and 2 grams of it on your own.
 (That’s 5-10 times the cholesterol in a large egg.)

-And the AHA advises eating the yolks: “There’s other good things in the yolk that you’re going to miss out on if you don’t have the yolk.”
+And the American Heart Association advises eating the yolks: “There’s other good things in the yolk that you’re going to miss out on if you don’t have the yolk.”
 While most of the protein in an egg is found in the white, the fat, vitamins and minerals are found mostly in the yolk.

 How Eggs Help You

 There are two types of cholesterol.
 LDL (“bad”) and HDL (“good”).
 The latest research repeatedly shows that cholesterol in eggs do not negatively affect the cholesterol levels in the blood.
 They actually raise HDL (good) levels and increase the size of small (bad) LDL to make them more benign.